bryanluwz/Code-Reader-Chrome-Extension/README.md

 1. Works on QR Code, Barcode, PDF417 Code, and possibly other code format that I did not mention, so I'll just use "Code" hereinafter.
 2. While hovering over a Code `image` / `canvas` / `video` html element, it will show a hover popup that displays the decoded content of the Code.
+3. User `"Ctrl Shift U"` to toggle capture mode, `Left Click` to capture, and perchance a hover popup will appear.
-3. While the hovering popup is active, use
+4. While the hovering popup is active, use
-    - `"Ctrl C"` to copy the content to the user's clipboard
+    - `"Ctrl C"` to copy the content to the user's clipboard,
     - `"Enter"` to open the link (if it's a link, otherwise it'll just copy to clipboard) in a new tab.

 ## Not Features